Classic Irish-American Dish

 Instructions

-- Cook Vegetables: Place the trivet into the pressure cooker on top of the strained stock.
-Place vegetables in the cooker in this order: 1) potatoes, 2) carrots and celery, and 3) cabbage on the top.
-This specific order places the longer cooking vegetables in the bottom and ensures even cooking.
+- Cook Vegetables – Add salt and pepper to the stock and place the trivet into the pressure cooker over the stock.
+Place vegetables in the cooker in the following order: 1)potatoes, 2) celery and carrots, and 3)cabbage.
+This order places the longer cooking vegetables on the bottom to ensure even cooking.
 Place the lid on the cooker and lock it.
 Turn the dial to the pressure position.
-Set the cook function to pressure cook high and set the timer to 4 minutes.
-When the timer goes off, turn off the pressure cooker and quick-release the steam by opening the pressure valve.
-When steam is completely gone, carefully remove the lid, allowing steam to escape away from you.
-After the steam clears, take the vegetables out immediately with a slotted spoon and pour some juice over the vegetables in a serving dish.
+Set the cook function to high pressure and set the timer to 4 minutes.
+When the timer beeps, turn off the pressure cooker and quick-release the steam by opening the pressure valve.
+When the steam is completely gone, carefully remove the lid, allowing the steam to escape away from you.
+Take the vegetables out immediately with a slotted spoon and pour some of the juices over the vegetables in a serving dish.
 Garnish with freshly cut parsley.

 Notes